xiwu5/Encode-Decode-Genetic-Sequences/instruction_docs/PROBLEM_SET_README.md

 ### Running Code and Tests

 To run the project:
-- execute in the console `python3 main.py`
+- execute `python3 main.py` in the console

-OR
-- Use the "Play" button in VS Code when the `main.py` file is open and has focus

 To run the tests:
 - execute `pytest tests/test_part_one.py` in the console to run just the part 1 tests